 - Provide an “outside” perspective on health and healing.

 - Share how they feel about their interactions with the health care system.

-HEAL volumes contain a mixture of pieces from many sources that, when combined, can be used as a tool in promoting humanism in medicine.
-HEAL creates partnerships between students, faculty, staff, and patients through artistic collaboration.
-Readers experience very personal creations from a variety of perspectives.
-Readers can then reevaluate their paradigms and seek a new, positive healthcare experience.
+HEAL contains a mixture of pieces from many sources that, when combined, can be used as a tool for promoting humanism in medicine.
+HEAL creates partnerships between medical students, health care professionals, and patients through artistic collaboration.
+Readers experience a variety of perspectives, and can then reevaluate their paradigms and seek a new, positive healthcare experience.